merenlab/merenlab.org/data/micr-obs-future/index.md

 ## Metadata
-For the curation of metadata, please consult the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository, where all steps of metadata gathering and standardisation are described in detail.
+For the curation of metadata, please consult the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository, where all steps of metadata gathering, curation, and standardisation are described in detail.

 Remember, team: Data without metadata is like a recipe without ingredients listed - you know what you'd get out but not how you got there.
 Our data is only worth as much as our metadata can support it.

 ## SAR11 cultivar genomes
-This section explains how to prepare the set of SAR11 isolate genomes, ending up with 51 quality-checked and dereplicated reference genomes.
+This section explains how to prepare the set of 99 SAR11 isolate genomes, ending up with 51 quality-checked and dereplicated reference genomes.

 The isolate genomes available at the time of this analysis are included in a file called `SAR11_June2024_bycontig.fa`.
 We cannot make the file itself public yet, as it includes some unpublished isolate genomes (Thank you, Freel et al. [in prep] for sharing those with us!).
 To see more information and the source of each isolate genome, expand the section below.
 We would like to thank all researchers who have provided these genomes.